timrourke/incognito/README.md

 This library seeks to provide:

-- [ ] A PSR-7 middleware for authenticating HTTP requests bearing a JWT issued by AWS Cognito
+- [ ] A PSR-15 middleware for authenticating HTTP requests bearing a JWT issued by AWS Cognito
+- [ ] A factory to build a PSR-7 response in the event of an unauthenticated request
-- [ ] A keychain service for fetching and cacheing the public RSA keyset used for verifying the authenticity of a JWT issued by AWS Cognito
+- [ ] A keychain service for fetching and cacheing the public RSA keyset for your AWS Cognito User Pool
 - [ ] Several HTTP services useful for initiating authentication and user management flows in an AWS Cognito User Pool